The Europol has recently arrested six hackers against the background of a $27 million stealth in a cryptocurrency hack.

-The attackers arrested were involved in what is called “typosquatting”, which is identified as a fraudulent method of stealing credentials of users.
+The attackers arrested were involved in what is called “typosquatting,” which is identified as a fraudulent method of stealing the credentials of users.

-The malicious hacking means depends on creating a scam website with a similar name to the authentic one, and that is where the method takes the word “typo” in how it is called “typosquatting, so once users log in to the fake website.
+The malicious hacking means it depends on creating a scam website with a similar name to the authentic one.
+And that is where the method takes the word “typo.”
+In how it is Typosquatting.
+So once users log in to the fake website.

-The scam website records the credentials of users once they provide them in the login fields, and in return the hackers will have gained access to the user accounts in questions.
+The scam website records the credentials of users once they provide them in the login fields.
+And in return, the hackers will have gained access to the user accounts in question.

 Cryptocurrency hackers depend on typosquatting most

-The press release mentioned as well that Europol believes the hackers were able to use “typosquatting” to steal login details, which enabled them to gain access to clientele wallets, and what they include of funds.
-The hackers were believed to have used this scheme to steal at least 4,000 bitcoin (BTC) from many users in 12 different countries.
+The press release mentioned as well that Europol arrest hackers.
+And it believes that the hackers were able to use “typosquatting” to steal login details.
+That enabled them to gain access to clientele wallets.
+And what they include funds.
+The hackers believed to have this scheme to steal at least 4,000 bitcoin (BTC) from many users in 12 different countries.

-In the latest news in that regard, AtoZ Markets reported recently that the Israeli authorities managed to arrest two Israeli brothers over charges of hacking the well-known cryptocurrency exchange Bitfinex, which occurred at the beginning of the current month.
+In the latest news in that regard, AtoZ Markets reported recently that the Israeli authorities managed to arrest two Israeli brothers over charges of hacking the well-known cryptocurrency exchange Bitfinex.
+That occurred at the beginning of the current month.

-Both of Eli Gigi and his younger brother Assaf Gigi were said to have stolen millions of dollar worth in cryptocurrency, depending on creating “credential-stealing clones” of prominent cryptocurrency exchanges and wallets.
+Both of Eli Gigi and his younger brother Assaf Gigi said to have stolen millions of dollars worth in cryptocurrency.
+That was depending on creating “credential-stealing clones” of prominent cryptocurrency exchanges and wallets.

 What is typosquatting?

 Hackers target a website that requires visitors to create user accounts to use it.
-Here, the nature of website should be mostly finance-involved, as for the hackers to care for, where it stores passwords for bank accounts, or even built-in wallets, in the case of cryptocurrency especially for instance.
+Here, the nature of the site should be mostly financial.
+It is for the hackers to care for, where it stores passwords for bank accounts, or even built-in wallets, in the case of cryptocurrency, especially for instance.

-It is rather easy for victims to fall in such kind of hoaxes, since once the fake website is up, it will look identical to the authentic one, as hackers also care about other added details like the look of the website and others of the contact details and address.
+It is rather easy for victims to fall in such kind of hoaxes.
+Since once the fake website is up, it will look identical to the authentic ones.
+Hackers also care about other added details like the look of the website and others of the contact details and address.

 The mechanism of those fake websites work as the following:

-- Once the credentials are stored in the fake website that holds an identical name to the authentic one, the owner of the website, who is the hacker, has got access to the genuine user account on the authentic website, and hence, they are in complete control of all that is there.
+- The credentials are in the fake website that holds an identical name to the authentic one.
+The website owner, who is the hacker, has got access to the genuine user account on the authentic website.
+And hence, they are in complete control of all that is there.

-Other factors one should check for when visiting websites that especially involve financial dealings are whether the website uses the Hypertext Transfer Protocol Secure (HTTPS) and has an SSL certificate or not.
-As AtoZ Markets cover both and more security features that guarantee to the user that we do not store any credentials of user names or passwords, along with that even the registration process with email addresses is encrypted, we highly urge our readers to keep their eyes open when they visit any other websites, and check the above mentioned points
+Other factors one should check for when visiting websites.
+Especially that involve financial dealings are whether the site uses the HTTPS and has an SSL certificate or not.
+AtoZ Markets cover both and more security features that guarantee to the user.
+We do not store any credentials of user names or passwords.
+Also, we do not store even the registration process with email addresses that are encrypted.
+We highly urge our readers to keep their eyes open when they visit any other websites.
+And always check the above-mentioned points.